the seduction

 three more problems, quickly.

-fixed size. the array has a fixed capacity. when you need element N+1, you either fail, pre-allocate huge, or grow the array. growth means reallocation, copying all data, invalidating raw pointers. geometric doubling copies every element twice over its lifetime (). for a data structure that promised "no allocation overhead." (unless you have a hard cap: 128 audio voices, 4096 rigid bodies, 256 sensors. then fixed size is a contract, not a limitation.)
+fixed size. the array has a fixed capacity. when you need element N+1, you either fail, pre-allocate huge, or grow the array. growth means reallocation, copying all data, invalidating raw pointers. geometric doubling keeps the total copying linear ( element copies to reach slots, amortized per insert), but each individual doubling is a full-array copy at a moment you don't get to pick. for a data structure that promised "no allocation overhead." (unless you have a hard cap: 128 audio voices, 4096 rigid bodies, 256 sensors. then fixed size is a contract, not a limitation.)

-false sharing. pack next[] into a contiguous array, then hand different indices to different threads. next[4] and next[5] are 4 bytes apart, same cache line. thread 1 writes next[4], invalidating thread 2's cache. thread 2 writes next[5], invalidating thread 1's. your "independent" operations are ping-ponging cache lines between cores. with pointer-based nodes on separate allocations, this rarely happens.
+false sharing. each core keeps its own private copy of any cache line it touches, and a write by one core forces every other core to throw its copy away and refetch. now pack next[] into a contiguous array and hand different indices to different threads. next[4] and next[5] are 4 bytes apart, same cache line. thread 1 writes next[4], invalidating thread 2's cache. thread 2 writes next[5], invalidating thread 1's. your "independent" operations are ping-ponging cache lines between cores. with pointer-based nodes on separate allocations this is less likely, though not impossible: two small nodes from the same size class can still land on one line.

 debugging. a pointer-based list is self-describing. follow node->next, see the memory. an array-backed list requires the arrays AND the indexing scheme. if next[5] = 3 and data[3] looks corrupted, is it a stale index? a reused slot? a misinterpreted byte? the relationships are implicit in the arithmetic, not explicit in the data.